ChalmersGU-AI-course/shrdlite-course-project/cgi-bin/README_Skynet.md

 Two extensions were implemented: **Quantifiers** (All, Any, The) and **Text-To-Speech**.

-The bot can handle any of the worlds.
+The bot can handle any of the different worlds.

+Recommended Browser: Chrome
+Safari can reset the world when computation time exceeds a few seconds.

 List of files
 --------------